Printing components (3D)

 - Powder must be removed after printing

-- Not all metal alloys printable
+- Not all metal alloys can be printed

 Possibilities of 3D printing

-3D printing specifics and manufacturing challenges
+Special features of 3D printing and challenges in manufacturing

-Additive vs. subtractive manufacturing: Advantages and disadvantages
+Additive versus subtractive manufacturing: Advantages and disadvantages

 Subtractive manufacturing